MGM-15

-MGM-15 is an opioid drug which is a semi-synthetic derivative of 7-hydroxymitragynine, a natural product derived from the South-East Asian tree kratom.
+MGM-15, also known as dihydro-7-hydroxy mitragynine, DH-7OH-MIT, and DHM, is an opioid drug which is a semi-synthetic derivative of 7-hydroxymitragynine, a natural product derived from the Southeast Asian tree kratom.
 MGM-15 was first reported in 2014.
-It is the 1,2-dihydro derivative of 7-hydroxymitragynine and shows higher potency as an agonist of the mu opioid receptor and delta opioid receptor compared to 7-hydroxymitragynine itself.
-MGM-15 has been sold as a designer drug since early 2025, initially in the USA.
-The 9-fluoro derivative of MGM-15 is known as MGM-16, and has even higher potency as an opioid agonist with around 240x the potency of morphine in animal studies.
+It is the 1,2-dihydro derivative of 7-hydroxymitragynine and shows higher potency as an agonist of the μ-opioid receptor and δ-opioid receptor compared to 7-hydroxymitragynine itself.
+MGM-15 has been sold as a designer drug since early 2025, initially in the US.